Temple Run: Milestones and accolades

+Critical response

-Critical responseTemple Run has been generally well-received amongst critics.
+Temple Run has been generally well-received amongst critics.
 The iOS version holds an aggregate score of 80 out of 100 on Metacritic based on 10 reviews.
 Phillip Levin of 148Apps praised the gameplay but criticizing the backgrounds; "my big qualm with Temple Run lies in the fact that the majority of the game's scenery looks the same.
 Yeah, the scenery does change here and there, but most of the time, gamers are running through ruined, temple pathways that look consistently the same.
 It all starts to blur together after a while."
 AppSpy's Andrew Nesvadba was more impressed, writing "Temple Run tightens up and polishes the endless-runner for the 3rd dimension, giving players a unique and fun challenge that controls like a dream."
 TouchArcade's Nissa Campbell praising its move away from the "one-button jumping control system" of most endless runners, as well as the game's milieu; "Any endless runner worth the name will give you high-tension situations and that "one more time" compulsion.
 But Temple Run is probably the only one that also makes you feel like a daring archaeologist with a penchant for deadly situations."Gamezebo's Art Green called it "an instant iPhone classic," and writing "addictive doesn't even accurately describe the game.
 Enthralling gameplay as the game speeds up.
 Objectives add goals that keep you playing."
 Slide to Play's Andrew Webster praised the upgrade system, 3D graphics, and controls, concluding "Even if you think you're sick of automatic runners, Temple Run proves there's still much life left in the genre.
 It matches the sheer thrill and intensity of Canabalt, but with a completely new theme and perspective.
 We've all wanted to be Indiana Jones at some point, and now's your chance."IGN's Justin Davis praised the game's depth and upgrade system, which he felt distinguished it from other endless runners, such as Canabalt and Robot Unicorn Attack.
 He concluded that "Temple Run is a fast and frenzied iPhone experience.
 The combination of swiping and tilt controls give each session a frantic feeling [...]
 Gamers craving a new iOS time waster should give Temple Run a long look."PC Magazine's Laarni Almendrala Ragaza called the initial Android version "crisp", with "snappy" navigation.
 They also included it in their "Mobile Apps to keep Kids Happy" list.